Israel to expand settlement in response to deadly stabbing

 (JTA) — Israel said it will build hundreds of new homes in a settlement where a Palestinian teenager killed an Israeli and wounded two others in a knife attack Thursday.

-Defense Minister Avigdor Lieberman took to Twitter Friday to announce 400 new housing units in the Adam settlement north of Jerusalem.
+Defense Minister Avigdor Liberman took to Twitter on Friday to announce 400 new housing units in the Adam settlement north of Jerusalem.

-“The best answer to terrorism is the expansion of settlements,” Lieberman tweeted.
+“The best answer to terrorism is the expansion of settlements,” Liberman tweeted.

-The army said Friday it had raided Kobar, questioned a number of the assailant’s family members and suspended their work permits.
+The army said Friday that it raided Kobar, questioned a number of the assailant’s family members and suspended their work permits.

 Jason Greenblatt, President Donald Trump’s special envoy to the Middle East, called on Palestinian Authority President Mahmoud Abbas to condemn the attack.